samuelblack11/samuelblack11/README.md

 Apple and Apple Music are trademarks of Apple Inc., registered in the U.S. and other countries <br>

-<a href="https://github.com/samuelblack11/Proofed">Proofed (work in progress)</a> (Node, Express, React, Azure)<br>
+<strong>Proofed (work in progress)</strong> <br>
+<a href="https://github.com/samuelblack11/Proofed">GitHub Repository</a> |
+<a href="https://proofed.azurewebsites.net">Live App</a> <br>
+Skills Used: Node, Express, React, Azure<br>

-Proofed is a proofreading application which allows users to easily spell check documents using Bing Spell Check.
+Proofed is a proofreading application which allows users to easily spell check documents using the Bing Spell Check API.
 It has been optimized for both desktop and mobile.
-It is intended for short documents only.
+Please note that this project is shared here to demonstrate my competencies with the languages and technologies, rather than as a practical tool that should be used for large documents.
+This is because there is a low API limit applied to the app.
+If you would like to test the app's functionality, please do so with documents containing only a few paragraphs.
 </p>

 <h2> Languages & Tools I Specialize In</h2>